 I still remember the first time I decided I was going to start exploring abandoned buildings.

-It was a Sunday morning, I was watching urbex videos on YouTube, as I usually do, and my mind started wandering about places near me I could be exploring right this moment.
+It was a weekend, I was watching urbex videos on YouTube, as I usually do, and my mind started wandering about places near me I could be exploring right this moment.

 I got a bit excited at the sheer thought of it and was honestly ready at the time to just walk out the front door, get in my car, and drive straight to an abandoned building I knew about.
 But I had to stop myself.

 I knew that I didn’t need any fancy equipment to start exploring.
 But there was some stuff I was going to need to bring when exploring abandoned buildings, that I didn’t have.

 If you’ve never been urban exploring and you’re thinking of starting, then you’re probably wondering what you should bring with you.
 The answer is: it depends.
 What does it depend on?
 Mainly the location you’re exploring.
 Is it a house, a huge building, a hospital, a school, a prison, etc?
 Each location has different requirements.

 Sure, you could not carry anything on you but your cellphone to use as a flashlight, and you’d probably be fine.
 But the reason you should carry the things I’m going to list below is so you can be prepared for anything, or anyone, you may come across when exploring an abandoned building.